 Anna Dimberg's research projects in tumour vascular biology

-Glioblastoma, the most aggressive type of glioma, are characterized by high mitotic activity, nuclear atypia, microvascular proliferation, hemorrhage and necrosis.
-The median survival of adult glioblastoma patients is only twelve months.
-Extensive angiogenesis and markedly abnormal vessels are a hallmark of glioblastoma, leading to enhanced permeability and brain oedema.
-However, the molecular mechanisms that underlie the extensive morphological and functional changes observed in glioblastoma vasculature are largely unknown.
+Glioblastoma, the most aggressive type of glioma, is characterized by high mitotic activity, nuclear atypia, microvascular proliferation, hemorrhage and necrosis.
+Extensive angiogenesis and markedly abnormal vessels are hallmarks of glioblastoma, leading to enhanced permeability and brain oedema.
+However, the molecular mechanisms that underlie the extensive morphological and functional changes observed in glioblastoma vasculature and their consequence for tumour progression are largely unknown.

-We have previously identified 95 genes that are differentially expressed in glioblastoma vessels and found that many of these genes are induced in response to growth factors highly expressed in the tumour microenvironment.
+We have characterized vascular gene expression in human glioblastomas and low grade gliomas and identified a subset of genes that are differentially expressed in tumour endothelial cells as compared to normal brain endothelial cells.
 Among these genes, we have demonstrated that CD93 regulates the endothelial cytoskeleton and is important for formation of functional tumour vessels in glioblastoma.
+Further, we have found that CD93 is required for organization of fibronectin in the extracellular matrix by interacting with the extracellular matrix protein MMRN2 and promoting activation of integrin β1.
 We are also investigating other proteins highly expressed in glioblastoma vessels to determine how these contribute to aberrant vascular function and tumour progression in glioblastoma.

 The role of pleiotrophin

 Pleiotrophin is a small heparin-binding growth factor that is frequently expressed in human glioblastoma and low-grade glioma, but not detectable in normal adult brain tissue.
 It is considered to be a pro-angiogenic growth factor, but its net effect appears to be context dependent as it can also oppose angiogenesis in some systems.